 Figure 4.1.1-1 Logical components of an XR Device

-The primary scope of this specification is the definition of a minimum amount of media capabilities that an XR Application can rely when deployed on a certain type of XR Device.
+The primary scope of this specification is the definition of a minimum amount of media capabilities that an XR Application can rely on when targeting a certain category of XR Device.
 Media capabilities include, but are not limited to, media encoders and decoders, parsing and writing of media encapsulation format, security functions, synchronization information, spatial alignment information, metadata formats, graphics capabilities, etc.

 The logic and behaviour of the XR Application is not specified in this specification, but the XR Application may be a 3GPP-based service or a third-party service.
 The media capabilities may also be referenced as part of a Media Session Enabler as defined in TR 26.857 [4].